Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Thoracic cancers (lung cancer and mesothelioma)

-The Duke University Cancer Center Accreditations
+Duke Cancer Center Accreditations

-• National Cancer Institute Comprehensive Cancer Center designation
+• NCI Comprehensive Cancer Center Designation

 Patient and Family Services in the Durham Area

-The Duke University Cancer Center is located in the major metropolitan area of Durham.
+Duke Cancer Center is located in the major metropolitan area of Durham.
 As a result, many services are easily accessible for mesothelioma patients and their families during or after treatment.
 These offsite services include counseling, hospice care, housing and pain clinics.

 Hospice Care